hapax/hapax.github.io/assets/chuzenji.md

 The owl, perched on the stump of the tree from which it was carved, is less disquieting.
-It pauses, head cocked expressively as if it has just heard a vole in the undergrowth.
+It pauses, head cocked expressively as if it has just heard the rustle of a vole in the undergrowth.

 #### Old stuff